andreamarciano/code-atlas/notes/Language/3-UserAuth.md

-# 🔐 3 - Login and Register System
+# 🔐 3 - User Authentication and Personalized Features

 This step adds basic user authentication to the Code Atlas backend using **Prisma**, **PostgreSQL**, and **Express**.
+Once authentication is set up, we’ll demonstrate how the frontend can interact with the backend to provide user-specific features like favoriting languages and saving personal notes.

 ## Table of Contents